 Boram/My Mother – pictured above.
 Member of k-pop girl group T-ara.
 Similarities between Boram and my mother include facial features, height, dancing ability, hairstyle choice, clothing choice, interest in Buddhist philosophy and aptitude at cooking chicken.
 As a result it is difficult to tell Boram and my mother apart in many circumstances, including the above picture which could easily be either of them.

-Bread Shuttle – targets of bullying in the very messed up Korean school system.
+Bread Shuttle – targets of bullying in the Korean school system.
 The term comes from bullies forcing students to buy bread from a local shop and bring it back within an unrealistically short timeframe – when the victims invariably fail, punishment is given.
-Other types of shuttlers also exist but the term “bread shuttle” in Kpopalypse blog can refer to any type of shuttler.
+Other types of “shuttlers” also exist but the term “bread shuttle” in Kpopalypse.com can refer to any type of shuttler.

 Bullying – an activity that many k-pop fans love and participate in on a regular basis, this is obvious by the way they comment in online articles, making extra effort to always victimise celebrities who are females and younger and therefore weaker, softer targets – a common bullying pattern is to pick on the weak.
-Since many k-pop fans probably also experience bullying, I made a help post for bully victims, use it wisely.
+Since many k-pop fans probably also experience bullying, this site has a help post for bullying victims.

-Buzzfeed Of K-pop – Kpopalypse term for Koreaboo, a k-pop news website that has become notorious for posting cheap and morally sketchy low-content click-bait list articles.
+Buzzfeed Of K-pop – Kpopalypse term for Koreaboo, a k-pop news website that has become notorious for posting cheap and morally sketchy low-content click-bait list articles, as well as hard-spamming articles for ad revenue specifically to profit off an artist’s death.

 Calmly Accept – reference to KARA’s press release declaring their enthusiasm for the entrance of new group member Youngji.
-Kpopalypse believes that it is important to calmly accept many things in life, such as death, taxes, unrequited love and whatever Bravesound release this week.
+Kpopalypse believes that it is important to calmly accept many things in life, such as death, taxes, unrequited love and whatever horrible trend-riding song your favourite idols are releasing this week.

 Cao Ni Ma – can refer to “fuck your mother/motherfucker”, Sulli from k-pop girl group f(x), and/or the “Grass Mud Horse”, as discussed in-depth here.
 Also refers to the Kpopalypse fandom i.e Caonimas.

 CBF – Can’t Be Fucked.
-How Kpopalypse feels about a lot of things he gets asked about on ask.fm.
+How Kpopalypse feels about a lot of things.

 CF – Commercial film.
-A TV advertisement, and where k-poppers make a large percentage of their money (NOT music sales or chart performance).
+A TV advertisement, and where k-poppers make a large percentage of their money (discussed here).

 Chanmi – pictured above.
 Member of k-pop girl group AOA (Ace Of Angels).
-Sometimes referred to as “Fat Chanmi” but that’s just the fatness of the layers of clothing combined with the fatness of your skull.
+Referred to by some as “Fat Chanmi” but that’s just the fatness of the layers of clothing combined with the fatness of your skull.
 People are just jealous because the pretty girls are AOA.

 Conceptual Continuity – phrase coined by Frank Zappa to describe the repeated use of certain motifs or statements specifically employed to unify a collection of artistic or literary work.
 This Lexicon is essentially a collection of conceptual continuity artifacts.